Native Pay Methods

 }

-This feature is only supported on iOS devices.
-Calling this method on other platforms will throw an UnsupportedError.
+This method is only valid on iOS.
+Calling it on unsupported platforms will throw an UnsupportedError.

 if (intentState is NativePay) {